alhaynes82/qt_widgetstyler/README.md

     sw.show_style_categories()

-To view all of your defined widgets within one category:
+To view all of your defined widgets within a single category:

     sw.show_category_widgets(category='top_navigation')